UPS COVID-19 Dashboard

 Protect the privacy of everyone involved

 A notification letter is sent home to a school community when there has been a confirmed case in that school, and that the individual was in the building 2 days prior to the positive test or at the start of symptoms.
-If the individual had not been in school, we will not send a letter.
-Per DESE, confirmed positive cases for remote-only students are not reported.

 Please note that there may be a temporary discrepancy every week between our dashboard and DESE’s reporting.
 DESE reports information Thursday through Wednesday and our dashboard is Sunday through Saturday.

 Uxbridge Public Schools has been accepted into the Massachusetts Departments of Public Health and Elementary and Secondary Education pooled testing program for students and staff.